HArcitecht/ASI-E8-Alignment-Core/README.md

 ​4.
 The Logic Gate (Vetting Process)
 ​
-To maintain the stability of the network, potential nodes (Foundin Partners) are subjected to a Logic Audit.
+To maintain the stability of the network, potential nodes (Founding Partners) are subjected to a Logic Audit.
 This is a 5-minute sanity check of the architectural math.

 ​Objective: To verify that the node understands the difference between brute-force coordination and surgical steering.